Jennyicano/pands-weekly-tasks/README.md

 ### Weekly task 6

-This task () consist to create a program that will
+This task (squareroot.py) consist to write a program that takes a positive floating-point number as input and outputs an approximation of its square root.

-The references used for this task where from
+The references used for this task where from [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method#:~:text=Newton's%20method%20is%20a%20powerful,some%20difficulties%20with%20the%20method.), [Real Python](https://realpython.com/python-square-root-function/), [w3schools-Python math.sqrt](https://www.w3schools.com/python/ref_math_sqrt.asp)

 ### Weekly task 7